conema/ZAGA/README.md

 More information about this project can be found [here](https://github.com/Fspiga13/Humanoid-Robot-Obeys-Human-Action-Commands-through-a-Robot-Action-Ontology).

 #### Prerequisites
-The project should works with **Python 2.7** and Python 3, but only Python 2.7 is tested. **Java 8** is also needed.
+The project should works with Python 2.7 and **Python 3**, but it's tested only with Python 3. **Java 8** is also needed.

 **Note:** this project use the python env variable for starting scripts, so the variable *python* should be present.
 1. Install required modules
 ```
-pip install requests && \
+pip3 install requests &&\
-pip install hdfs && \
+pip3 install hdfs &&\
-pip install bs4 && \
+pip3 install bs4 &&\
-pip install rdflib && \
+pip3 install rdflib &&\
-pip install nltk && \
+pip3 install nltk &&\
-pip install graphviz && \
+pip3 install graphviz &&\
-pip install stanfordcorenlp
+pip3 install stanfordcorenlp &&\
+pip3 install networkx &&\
+pip3 install matplotlib
 ```
 2. Download [Stanford CoreNLP](http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip) and move the unzipped folder into the `textToRdf` folder